guyroutledge/jekyll-blog/_posts/blog/2014-04-26-custom-radio-buttons.md

 {% endhighlight %}

 Here the `for` attribute on the label maps to the `id` attribute on the input.
-The value of the `name` attribute on each input match as these two inputs are both part of the same group of inputs.
+The value of the `name` attribute of the inputs match as these two inputs are both part of the same group.

 Now, clicking on the label will select the input that it’s linked to and mark it as checked.

 ## Hide the input

 This behaviour still works with the input "visually hidden".
-The could be achieved by positioning it off the page with `position:absolute` or setting `visibility:hidden`.
+This could be achieved by positioning it off the page with `position:absolute` or setting `visibility:hidden`.

 ## Replace the input

 The form behaves as before but now we don’t have any visual indication that this is a radio button or which option has been selected.
-We can now re-create our own version of the input.
+We can now re-create our own instead and make it look however we please.

 Using pseudo elements `:before` and `:after` on the label, we can create our own custom unchecked and checked representation of the input.

-The unchecked state is handled by the `:before` element.
+The unchecked state is handled by the `:before` element and setting equal width and height, a thin border and `border-radius:100%` creates an outline circle.

 {% highlight css %}
 label {